 Additional members MAY be present in the JWK Set.
-If present, they MUST be understood by implementations using them.
-Parameters for representing additional properties of JWK Sets SHOULD either be registered in the IANA JSON Web Key Set Parameters registry Section 6.2 or be a URI that contains a Collision Resistant Namespace.
+If not understood by implementations encountering them, they MUST be ignored.
+Parameters for representing additional properties of JWK Sets SHOULD either be registered in the IANA JSON Web Key Set Parameters registry Section 6.2 or be a value that contains a Collision Resistant Namespace.

-5.1. "keys" (JSON Web Key Set) Parameter
+4.1. "keys" (JSON Web Key Set) Parameter

 The value of the keys (JSON Web Key Set) member is an array of JSON Web Key (JWK) values.
-This member is REQUIRED.
+Use of this member is REQUIRED.